-6) Official transcript(s) of all university coursework up to the time of application (do not wait until you have received your final marks for the year).
+- Preliminary Statement of Marks of all university coursework up to the time of application (do not wait until you have received your final marks for the year).
 If you receive an offer of admission, you will then be required to have your official post-secondary transcripts sent by mail directly from the institution to College of Graduate and Postdoctoral Studies.

 Generally admissions to the M.A. program for September of a given year are closed and prospective admissions have been identified around the middle of March, except for applications which have been held over for receipt of the transcript of final marks.
-This may happen if a deserving applicant has not quite attained a 75% before the final term of study.
+This may happen if a deserving applicant has not quite attained a 70% before the final term of study.
 Thus, application materials should be received no later than the 15th of January.
 Admission to the M.A. program in January may be considered by the department.
 For further information, contact the Graduate Chair.

 Online letters of recommendation